 A punch is a tool similar to a chisel but with a point.
 In fact, you often purchase punches and chisels in the same set.
 You can also use a center punch, which we prefer because it makes using the extractors easier.
 Carefully hitting the broken bolt with a punch can help loosen it slightly, which might make it easier to remove later.

-You can try adding heat to the bolt or screw to help make it easier to remove, but you need to be mindful of the surrounding area to prevent damage.
-You can apply heat using a blow torch if you don’t need to worry about surrounding areas, but we found a 60–80 watt soldering iron with a pointy tip works best in most situations.
+You can apply heat to the bolt or screw to help make it easier to remove, but you need to be mindful of the surrounding area to prevent damage.
+You can use a blow torch if you don’t need to worry about surrounding areas, but we found a 60–80 watt soldering iron with a pointy tip that works best in most situations.